 Home and Community

-*A Student Advisory Council, a Parent Advisory Council and a Measurement and Evaluation team will also be established and will be nurtured by the before mentioned Workgroups.
+*A Student Advisory Council, a Village Advisory Council and a Measurement and Evaluation team are all in the process of being established and will be nurtured by the before mentioned Workgroups.

 To learn more about the Collective Workgroups, go HERE.